A page about the characters that appear in the light novel series A Wild Last Boss Appeared!.

 - Making a Splash: His familiar Levia is a serpentine like being made out of pure water and becomes more powerful the more water there is.
 Conversely, it becomes weaker when there isn't.

-- Stoic Spectacles: Wears glasses by the time Ruphas meets him and is generally keeps a composed demeanor.
-Also serves as a way to differentiate him from the idealistic youth that he used to be to the guilt ridden cynic that he has become years after overthrowing Ruphas.
+- Stoic Spectacles: Wears glasses by the time Lufas meets him and is generally keeps a composed demeanor.
+Also serves as a way to differentiate him from the idealistic youth that he used to be to the guilt ridden cynic that he has become years after overthrowing Lufas.

 The Sky King of the flugel race, a man born to be king.
 The city he rules over was once the city exclusive to the darkened wing members of the flugels, but he accepted the white winged refugees after Parthenos booted them out of their ancestral home.
 His personality is timid and he cannot bring himself to take a decisive stand in the conflict between the two groups, so they're at near open conflict at the start of the story.